rcazzara/seldovia/_people/Bowen. Ruus, Jr..md

 cemetery_plot: 43
 ---

-**RUFUS [BOWEN**](../_families/Bowen_Family.md) was born in Kodiak October 22, 1879 and came to Seldovia after the Novarupta eruption in 1912.
-He built a cabin where the Harbor’s Edge is located and grazed horses in a pasture located where the current SVT building stands.
+**RUFUS [BOWEN**](../_families/Bowen_Family.md), the oldest son of Henry Richard and Barbara Naumoff Bowen was born in Kodiak October 22, 1879.
+His father died in a ship disaster in 1895 and his mother was left to raise ten children.
+The family moved to Seldovia after the Novarupta eruption in 1912.
+He built a cabin near the current harbor and grazed horses in a pasture located where the current SVT building stands.
 Later he lived in a cabin on the edge of the Russian Orthodox Church Cemetery.

+His first wife died while very young and later Rufus married Solominniia Chebotnoi, "Sally" and raised a lare family in Seldovia.

+He traveled the world on merchant ships working for Alaskan trading companies.
+He knew several languages including Russian and was sometimes a caretaker on the ships.

 March 1919 - ARRIVAL OF PILGRIM MARKS FIRST MOVEMENT IN ANCHORAGE HARBOR THIS YEAR.
 With the arrival here at 12.40 o'clock p. m., March 9 from